-- that the school's technical infrastructure is secure and is not open to misuse or malicious attack - that the school meets required online safety technical requirements and any national /municipal / other relevant body Online Safety Policy / Guidance that may apply. - that users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed and access is logged. - that they keep up to date with online safety technical information to effectively carry out their online safety role and to inform and update others as relevant - that the use of the network / internet / Learning Platform / remote access / email is regularly monitored in order that any misuse / attempted misuse can be reported to the Principal / that monitoring software / systems are implemented and updated as agreed in school policies
+- that the school's technical infrastructure is secure and is not open to misuse or malicious attack - that the school meets required online safety technical requirements and any national /municipal / other relevant body Online Safety Policy / Guidance that may apply. - that users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed and access is logged. - that they keep up to date with online safety technical information to effectively carry out their online safety role and to inform and update others as relevant - that the use of the network / internet / Learning Platform / remote access / email is regularly monitored in order that any misuse / attempted misuse can be reported to the Principal / Senior Leader; Online Safety Officer / Lead (insert others as relevant) for investigation / action / sanction - that monitoring software / systems are implemented and updated as agreed in school policies